MarCnu/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

 ``{org}-{course}-{date}-courseware_studentmodule-{site}-analytics.sql``

-  The courseware state for each student, with a separate row for each piece of course content that the student accesses.
+  The courseware state for each student, with a separate row for each item in the course content that the student accesses.
 No file is produced for courses that do not have any records in this table (for example, recently created courses).
 See :ref:`courseware_studentmodule`.